 The Free Application for Federal Student Aid (FAFSA) is required to be eligible for most financial aid.
-Submit this application as soon as possible.
+The FAFSA must be completed each year.
+Students can now submit the FAFSA as early as October.

 A letter sent from the Financial Aid office notifying students of the types and amounts of funding they are eligible for.